Burlington gas price comparison: Cheapest gas in the area - NewsBreak

 Burlington gas price comparison: Cheapest gas in the area

-(BURLINGTON, CO) According to Burlington gas price data, you could be saving up to $0.11 per gallon on gas.
+(BURLINGTON, IA) Depending on where you fill up in Burlington, you could be saving up to $0.61 per gallon on gas.

-Co-op at 515 Lincoln St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.54 per gallon Wednesday.
-By comparison, the most expensive gallon was at Conoco at 415 S Lincoln St, where a gallon of regular was selling for $3.65.
+According to a survey by GasBuddy, Circle K at 421 N Main St was the cheapest station in the area, with regular listed at $2.74 per gallon at the pumps Wednesday.
+That was compared to Ayerco at Us-34, where a gallon of regular was selling for $3.35.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 04:52 PM, Tuesday, the average price of a gallon of regular in the area $3.57.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:55 PM, Tuesday, the average price was $2.80 per gallon for regular.

 |Regular